NBISweden/workshop_omics_integration/index.md

 - [Roy Francis][5]
 - [Mihail Anton][2]

-Please contact the course leaders should you have any questions.
+Please contact the course leaders should you have any questions, or in [our Slack channel][7]

 [1]: reading_materials.md
 [2]: https://www.chalmers.se/en/staff/Pages/mihail-anton.aspx